 Early Life and Education

-Joseph Lonsdale was born in 1982 or 1983 in Fremont, California.
-He graduated from Stanford University in 2004 with a Bachelor of Science in Computer Science.
-At Stanford, he served as the editor-in-chief of The Stanford Review, a student-run newspaper.
+Joseph Todd Lonsdale V, born in 1982 or 1983, grew up in Fremont, California.
+He showed an early aptitude for strategic thinking, winning two junior chess championships.
+Lonsdale graduated from Stanford University in 2004 with a degree in computer science.
+During his time at Stanford, he also served as the editor-in-chief of The Stanford Review, a student-run newspaper.

 Rise to Success